Katrina Woodrow Digestive Health

 This is wonderfully easy but good enough for Christmas day!

-This is a fabulous treat we discovered at the above casino and they are so proud of it they hand out the recipe.
-I had to work out the recipe for the cocktail sauce and fish stock to replace the clam juice suggested in the original.
+This is a fabulous treat we discovered at the above casino, and they are so proud of it they hand out the recipe!
+I had to work out the recipe for the cocktail sauce and the fish stock to replace the clam juice suggested in the original as we can't buy them here in the UK.
 Enjoy!

 Ingredients per Person: